HzaCode/DP2_BeginnersGuide/docs/source/Simplifying Data Extraction with Jexter X.md

 - `regexp`: This function uses regular expressions to match and extract specific text patterns.
 For example, `"\\w+-\\w+"` is used to match batch numbers composed of letters and digits.
 - `innerHtml`: This function is used to extract the full content of an HTML element, including all child elements.
 In this example, it is used to extract the drug description.
 - `text`: This function directly returns a fixed string.
 In this example, it is used to set the default availability text.
 - `function`: This function allows us to define a custom data processing function.
 In this example, we use it to extract the manufacturer's name from the text of the manufacturer link.
-The regular expression `"(.+)\\s-\\s(.+)"` matches two parts separated by spaces, and the `return` array specifies the second part (index 1) we want to extract, which is the manufacturer's name.
+The regular expression `".+\\s-\\s(.+)"` matches the part after the separator, and the `return` array specifies the captured manufacturer name.
 - `default`: This function provides a default value to use when `col` does not find data.
 In this example, it is used to set default values for the batch number and manufacturer's name.
 - `must_match`: This function ensures that the extracted text matches a specified pattern.
 If not, the `default` value is used.
 In this example, it is used to ensure the drug is "In Stock".
 - `prefix` and `postfix`: These functions add a specified string before and after the extracted text, respectively.
 In this example, `prefix` is used to build the full image link, and `postfix` is used to add extra text after the additional information.
 - `data_out`: This function uses JMESPath syntax to format the final output.
 It maps the extracted data to a new JSON object and arranges it according to the specified structure.

-### Conclusion
+## Conclusion

 We have detailed all the core functions of Jexter and demonstrated how to combine these functions through a comprehensive example.
 This tutorial aims to help you better understand and utilize Jexter for efficient webpage data extraction.